 While it’s a real risk, accidentally downloading incriminating pirated content isn’t the only danger of torrenting.
 When connected to a P2P network your online activity essentially becomes public knowledge, and anyone with the right tools can trace your activity back to you.
 Having a quality torrenting VPN active on your machine is the best way of ensuring no activity can be traced or used to identify you.

 - More: Read our quick guide on how to use a VPN to torrent safely

 What makes a great torrenting VPN?

 The two most important things a torrenting VPN should provide are excellent security and good connection speeds.
 Features like a kill switch and split tunnelling are especially useful too.

 A kill switch will cut your connection should your VPN fail.
 If your VPN hasn’t got that feature, you might find yourself suddenly unprotected while still sharing P2P – not a great situation to be in.
 Split tunnelling lets you choose what to route through your VPN, so you can encrypt your torrenting traffic whilst letting everything else run on your regular connection.

 Great speeds are useful for any VPN application, but when downloading from a torrent they’re especially important.
 If your download or upload speeds are at a crawl, then one of the greatest benefits of sharing P2P is negated.
 However, while the very best torrenting VPN will provide the full package, we’d recommend that security take priority over ease of use or the absolute fastest speeds.

-We rate ExpressVPN as the very best VPN for torrenting, but there are a number of other excellent options available.
-Read on to find out the five best torrenting VPNs on the market today.
+We rate ExpressVPN as the very best VPN for torrenting thanks to its blistering connections speeds and world-class security credentials.
+However, there are a number of other excellent options available, so read on to find out the five best torrenting VPNs on the market today.